 Your blood glucose is affected by:

 Eating too much food can make your blood glucose go too high.
 Drinking alcohol without eating any food can make your blood glucose drop too low.
-Not taking your diabetes tablets or insulin correctly can also lead to your blood glucose going outside of a healthy range.

 Ways that you can try to maintain a relatively stable and healthy blood glucose level are:

 - eat at the same times each day;